 At the core of Voi[e,x,s], there is a creation of a new major sound art work, a collaboration between professional musicians and a group of residents - permanent and transient - of the Parisian La Chapelle area.

 Whilst the disused railway depot known as Chapelle-Charbon begins its transformation into an urban park and housing, the opera company MDPA - Alexandra Lacroix, composer Marta Gentilucci, and Theatrum Mundi, the research center founded by Richard Sennett, propose to capture the process and to create new memories for the people living in the neighbourhood.

 The artists and researchers have led sound and performance workshops with groups from local schools, community centres, as well as newcomers and migrants from the nearby refugee camp to record hundreds of names of local inhabitants.
 Together with the sonic materials derived from the site itself, these recordings will be made audible in the space as part of an electro-acoustic installation and live vocal performance, marking the presence of the people they represent on a new public site that until now has been silent, empty and unknown.

 With its first outcome culminating in a large-scale public performance in 2020, this project is a long-term process of artistic creation but also of knowledge production.
 The Evens Foundation, in partnership with Theatrum Mundi, has initiated and commissioned research integrated into the project.
-This research is aimed at developing an understanding of how performance could offer a set of creative and participative tools to enrich in the relationship between people and a brand new public space.
+One of the key outcomes of this collaboration is a publication designed at a broad audience of practitioners, public authorities, and citizens that offers a critical reflection on—and a speculative protocol for—performance-making as a tool for engagement in urban transformation.
 In other words, how performance could be a kind of urban design in itself.